Okay I know I always say it's “my favorite” when I find a new cookbook, but is anyone else sort of obsessed with good cookbooks?

 I knew from my month on the Whole30 diet (see why I did it and how it really went at that link) that these would also be grain and dairy-free recipes, but honestly I was surprised at HOW delicious everything is that we've tried.
 Like Katie's recipes, the flavors in each recipe just POP in your mouth.

 My other favorite recipe in the Whole30 cookbook, besides the Napa salad I'm sharing today, is the Bistro Breakfast Salad.
-I'm quite proud of how closely my own picture looked to the one in the book, and yep that's bacon you see, plus greens and runny eggs and the most delicious mustard vinaigrette EVER:
+I'm quite proud of how closely my own picture looked to the one in the book, and yep that's bacon you see, plus greens and runny eggs and the most delicious mustard vinaigrette EVER.
+That recipe is here now!

 ANOTHER really cool thing about these recipes…